Helperbird/website/src/pages/help/how-to-change-the-font-color-of-a-website.md

 ---
 new: false
-header: true
 layout: templates/new/help/post.html
-title: How to change the font color on a website
-description:
-  How to change the color of the font on a website using Helperbirds extension.
-keywords:
+title: Change Text Color on Any Website
+description: Learn how to effortlessly modify text colors on any website for a personalized browsing experience using Helperbird's text color adjustment feature.
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+url: help/how-to-change-the-font-color-of-a-website/
+name: Helperbird Staff
+tags: guideFeaturesMain
+img: assets/images2/uploads/add-a-heading.png
+date: 2020-01-02
 youtubeId: PfILiWebkuc
 cardTitle: Font color
-featureDescription:
-  How to change the color of the font of a website on Safrai, Chrome, Firefox or Edge.
-date: 2020-01-02
-tags: guideFeaturesMain
-url: help/how-to-change-the-font-color-of-a-website/
+featureDescription: Learn how to effortlessly modify text colors on any website for a personalized browsing experience using Helperbird's text color adjustment feature.
+header: true
 ---
+## Introduction

+Interested in customizing the appearance of websites you visit?
+Helperbird provides an easy solution to change the font color.
+This guide will show you how to do just that.

+## Prerequisites

+- An installed Helperbird extension on your browser.

-## How to change the Font color of a website.
+## Steps to Change the Font Color on a Website

+### Step 1: Open Helperbird Extension

-**Step 1:** Open Helperbird, this is done by clicking the Helperbird icon in the top right corner of your browser window.
+Click on the Helperbird icon located in the top-right corner of your browser window.

+### Step 2: Access the Extension Menu

-**Step 2:** The extension will open.
-Showing the quick actions and other features.
+The Helperbird extension will open, displaying quick actions and other features.

+### Step 3: Navigate to Styles & Colors

-**Step 3:** Scroll to the **Styles & Colors** card.
+Scroll down until you find the **Styles & Colors** card.

+### Step 4: Locate the Font Color Option

-**Step 4:** Within the Styles & Colors card, you will see the **Font color** option and a toggle switch labeled **Off**.
+Inside the Styles & Colors card, you'll notice a **Font Color** option and a toggle switch labeled **Off**.

+### Step 5: Enable the Feature

-**Step 5** Click the toggle switch to turn the feature on.
+Click on the toggle switch to activate the feature.

-**Step 6** The Font color will change to the color you picked.

-**Step 7 (Optional)** To turn off the feature, click the toggle switch again.
+### Step 6: Select Your Preferred Color

+Once the feature is enabled, the font color on the webpage will change to your selected color.

+### Step 7: Deactivate the Feature (Optional)

+If you wish to revert back to the original font color, click on the toggle switch again to disable the feature.

 ## Video Tutorial

 - Coming soon.

-## Need more help?
+## Need Additional Help?

-If you encounter any issues with the activation process, please contact the Helperbird support team for assistance.
+If you encounter any difficulties or have further questions, our support team is ready to assist.
+Please don't hesitate to contact us.